Examination Under Oath (EUO) in Insurance Claims

-When your insurance company demands an Examination Under Oath, you are being asked to testify under oath before the insurer's attorney.
-Learn what an EUO is, your rights, how to prepare, and how insurers use EUOs to delay or deny claims in California.
+The EUO puts you under oath before the insurer's attorney.
+What it is, your rights, how to prepare, and how insurers use it to delay or deny claims in CA.

 You filed an insurance claim.
 Weeks or months pass.
 Then you receive a letter from the insurance company — or from an attorney representing the insurance company — informing you that you are required to submit to an “Examination Under Oath.”
 The letter is formal, written in legal language, and may feel intimidating.
 It should.
 An EUO is one of the most serious procedural tools an insurer has, and how you handle it can determine whether your claim gets paid or denied.